italia/spid-compliant-certificates/README.md

 2. Generate the private key (`key.pem`) and the certificate signing request (`csr.pem`) with the following command

+        $ chmod +x gencert-private.sh
         $ ./gencert-private.sh

-## Validate generated certificate (with Docker)
+## Validate the certificate

-  if you want to check the generated certificate file (default: `./generated-certs/crt.pem`) you need only to launch the script `validate-crt-with-docker.sh` and check the output in the console:
+The following steps can be followed to verify the compliancy of certificates generated with the tools in this repository and certificates generated/obtained from third parties.

+### With Docker

+Run the script `validate-crt-with-docker.sh`

     $ chmod +x validate-crt-with-docker.sh
     $ ./validate-crt-with-docker.sh

-  if you want to change the certificate file to validate, just put the full path to the file in the env variable `CERT_FILE` and launch the script:
+By default, it will validate the certificate at

+    generated-certs/crt.pem

+Such a default path can be modified by setting the `CERT_FILE` envvar

     $ chmod +x validate-crt-with-docker.sh
-        $ CERT_FILE=/abs/path/to/my/file.pem ./validate-crt-with-docker.sh
+    $ CERT_FILE=/path/to/your/crt.pem ./validate-crt-with-docker.sh

-  NOTE: the first execution takes some time, because the docker image needs to compile the python package `cryptography` from source; after that, every other execution is immediate.
+NOTE: The first script execution could take some time, because the Docker image needs to be built.
+Following execution will be immediate.

+### With command line

+Install the required Python packages

+    $ cd validator
+    $ pip install -r requirements.txt

+Run the Python tests suite

+    $ ./validator.py

+By default, it will validate the certificate at

+    ./crt.pem

+Such a default path can be modified by setting the `CERT_FILE` envvar

+    $ CERT_FILE=/path/to/your/crt.pem ./validator.py

 ## Configuration parameters